-When BlessingWhite started out in 1973, few consultants were brave enough to broach the subject of employees’ personal values in a business setting.
+When BlessingWhite started out in 1973, few consultants were brave enough to broach the subject of employees’ personal values at work.
 Our founders, Buck Blessing and Tod White, were often shown the door by training directors and HR leaders who found their ideas too radical.

 Since then, scores of studies have been conducted on employee engagement and leadership.
 The composition of today’s workforce is also significantly different than it was 30 years ago.
 Organizations face a potential shortage of talent.
-As a result, values are being discussed by both mainstream media and executive teams across the globe.
-So it seems fitting, in light of daily headlines like “What do your employees want?” and “What makes the Millennials tick?” that we revisit why personal values matter, how they differ across the workforce — or not — and what organizations can do to capitalize on their power.
+As a result, workplace values are being discussed by both mainstream media and executive teams across the globe.
+So, it seems fitting, considering daily headlines like “What do your employees want?” and “What makes the Millennials tick?” that we revisit why personal values at work matter, how they differ across the workforce — or not — and what organizations can do to capitalize on their power.

 Why should organizations care?